Skip to content

 Decorator hook function

-Compared with the general hook function, the hook function defined by using @api the decorator is more flexible in the selection of the target, and Client the decorator hook in the class is basically the same as API 的装饰器钩子 the usage:
+Compared with the generic hook function, the hook function defined by using @api the decorator is more flexible in the selection of the target, and the decorator hook in the Client class is basically the same as the usage of API Decorator Hooks :

 • @api.before Preprocessing hooks, which process requests before they are called